cleriphil/Task_Organizer/README.md

+# To Do
+# Author:
+<p>by Cleri Philiastides</p>

-# to_do_active_record
+# Description:

-To Do is an app that allows a user to keep track of lists of tasks.
-The user may add, edit, view and delete lists and tasks.
+<p>To Do is an app that allows a user to keep track of lists of tasks.
+The user may add, edit, view and delete lists and tasks. </p>

+# Setup:

+Run postgres:

+  $ postgres

+In your project directory:

+  $ rake db:create
+  $ rake db:migrate
+  $ rake db:test:prepare

+Run the app:

+  $ ruby app.rb